 How long your child needs to wear braces depends on the severity of the case.
 Usually, they are worn for one to three years.

 You also need to consider the personal maturity of your child and if they seem ready for braces.
 Braces require special cleaning and care, or plaque will accumulate around the brackets.
-Children have to use a special “tree brush” under the wires and a tedious dental flosser to reach in-between the teeth.
-Make sure your child is prepared for the responsibility and knows what to expect.
+Children must use a special “tree brush” under the wires and a tedious dental flosser to reach between the teeth.
+Ensure your child is prepared for the responsibility and knows what to expect.

-Getting wires tightened can be painful, so for those tightening sessions, make sure to stock up on special soft treats and emphasize the importance of braces.
-It will all be worth it in the end when they have their new, straight smile.
+Getting wires tightened can be painful, so for those tightening sessions, stock up on special soft treats and emphasize the importance of braces.
+It will all be worth it when they have their new, straight smile.

 Be prepared for retainers, and make sure your child is wearing them if you don’t want to pay for round 2 of braces!